-Although we will all be eventually resurrected, not everyone will go to heaven.
-A choice must be made by each person in this life, and this choice will determine one’s eternal destination.
-The Bible says that it is appointed for us to die only once, and after that will come judgment (Hebrews 9:27).
-Those who have been made righteous by faith in Christ will go into eternal life in heaven, but those who reject Christ as Savior will be sent to eternal punishment in hell (Matthew 25:46).
-Hell, like heaven, is not simply a state of existence, but a literal place.
-It is a place where the unrighteous will experience never-ending, eternal wrath from God.
-Hell is described as a bottomless pit (Luke 8:31; Revelation 9:1) and a lake of fire, burning with sulfur, where the inhabitants will be tormented day and night forever and ever (Revelation 20:10).
+Each person must make a choice in this life, a choice that will determine his or her eternal destination.
+It is appointed for us to die once, and after that will come judgment (Hebrews 9:27).
+Those who have been made righteous by faith in Christ will go into eternal life in heaven, but those who have rejected Christ as Savior will be sent to eternal punishment in hell (Matthew 25:46).
+Hell, like heaven, is a literal place.
+It is a place where the unrighteous will experience the never-ending, eternal wrath of God.
+Hell is described as a lake of fire where the inhabitants will be tormented day and night forever and ever (Revelation 20:10).
 In hell, there will be weeping and gnashing of teeth, indicating intense grief and anger (Matthew 13:42).

 The free gift of eternal life is available to all.
-“Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on him” (John 3:36).
+“Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on them” (John 3:36).
 We will not be given the opportunity to accept God’s gift of salvation after death.
 Our eternal destination is determined in our earthly lifetimes by our reception or rejection of Jesus Christ.
 “I tell you, now is the time of God’s favor, now is the day of salvation” (2 Corinthians 6:2).
-If we trust the death of Jesus Christ as the full payment for our sin against God, we are guaranteed not only a meaningful life on earth, but also eternal life after death, in the glorious presence of Christ.
+If we trust in the death of Jesus Christ as the full payment for our sin, and we believe in His resurrection from the dead, we are guaranteed eternal life after death, in glory (1 Peter 1:3–5).

 Have you made a decision to receive Jesus Christ as Savior because of what you have read here?
 If so, please click on the “I have accepted Christ today” button below.